marcelm/cutadapt/doc/develop.rst

 ==========

 The `Cutadapt source code is on GitHub <https://github.com/marcelm/cutadapt/>`_.
-Cutadapt is written in Python with some extension modules that are written in Cython.
-Cutadapt uses a single code base that is compatible with both Python 2 and 3.
-Python 2.7 is the minimum supported Python version.
+Cutadapt is written in Python 3 with some extension modules that are written in Cython.
+Support for Python 2 has been dropped.

 Development installation